This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep a working fire extinguisher in your home.
 Teach family members how and when to use it.

-- Lock up liquids that may catch on fire, like gasoline and kerosene.
-Leave them in the container that they came in and label them.
+- Lock up liquids that may catch on fire, such as gasoline and kerosene.
+Leave the liquid in the container it came in, and label the container.

 - Plan how to get out of each room of your house quickly if there is a fire.
 Teach your children how to get out and where to go.
 Have fire drills.